 Pineal tumors develop in the deep areas of the pineal gland region.
 Pineal tumors may block the cerebrospinal fluid and cause hydrocephalus.
 Various types of pineal tumors are pineal parenchymal tumors of intermediate differentiation, pineocytomas, and pineoblastoma.

-Secondary or metastatic brain cancer occurs when cancer originates in other areas of the body, spreads to the brain, and is more common than primary brain cancer.
+It occurs when cancer originates in other areas of the body, spreads to the brain, and is more common than primary brain cancer.
 Cancer of the lungs, colon, kidney, and breast can spread to the brain.
 The prognosis for metastatic brain cancer depends on the growth rate of cancerous cells.
 Some common secondary brain tumors are:

 Lymphoma develops from the lymphatic system (part of the immune system) and can spread from other body parts to the brain.
 Primary lymphoma brain cancer starts in white blood cells in the brain.

 Melanoma starts in the melanin cells of the skin and spreads rapidly via lymph nodes to the brain, which is called melanoma brain cancer.

 According to research, medulloblastoma is the most common malignant brain tumor found in children under 15 years of age.
 It grows at the base of the skull, and the growth rate depends on the mutation of tumor cells.